Emergency Alternative Air Sources – Spare Air and Pony Bottles

 Is one better than the other?

 Both pony bottles and Spare Air are refillable while on land.
 Pony bottles are typically refilled via a scuba tank.
-Spare Air can be refilled using a scuba tank, personal breathing compressor, hand pump, or at your local dive shop.
+The Spare Air pony bottle can be refilled using a scuba tank, personal breathing compressor, hand pump, or at your local dive shop.

 Deep Dives – Pony Bottles can help with a safe emergency ascent

-Pony bottles definitely provide more air and are a safer choice if you know how to quickly change air supplies.
+Pony bottles definitely provide more air and are a safer choice if you know how to quickly change your air source when you run out of air.
 They can save a diver’s life during a deep dive, but the air is not as easy to use in air emergencies as Spare Air.

-Pony bottles are not safe for inexperienced divers to use, and one should never attempt to dive with a pony bottle without practicing with them first.
-They can be quite bulky as even the smallest scuba tank has a volume of 6 cu ft!
+A Pony bottle is not safe for inexperienced divers to use, and one should never attempt to dive with a pony bottle without practicing with them first.
+They can be quite bulky as even the smallest tank has a volume of 6 cu ft!
 The larger you size your small dive tank or pony bottle, the more gear you’ll be dragging with you!

 Shallow Dives – Spare Air provides enough Oxygen to surface safely